harohodg/filtering_bovineIgM_rep/README.md

 ### Manually running each step
 The nextflow workflows take an input folder and an output folder.
-All samples are automatically placed in a subfolder under the output folder
+All samples are automatically placed in a subfolder under the output folder.

 1. Fastp filtering
 #### Default length filters, deduplication enabled